Non-optimal levels of a reducible mod l modular representation: Introduction

 \subsection{Acknowledgements}

-The author would like to thank his advisor Kenneth Ribet for his inspired suggestions and comments.
-The author would like to thank Seunghwan Chang, Yeansu Kim, and Sug Woo Shin for many suggestions toward the correction and improvement of this article.
-The author would like to thank Gabor Wiese for helpful conversations and comments.
-The author would also like to thank Chan-Ho Kim for providing examples in \textsection \ref{sec:admtriples}.
-Finally, the author would like to thank Samsung scholarship for supporting me during the course of research.
+The author would like to thank his advisor Kenneth Ribet for his inspired suggestions and comments, which led him writing this paper.
+He is also grateful to Seunghwan Chang, Yeansu Kim, Sug Woo Shin, and Gabor Wiese for many suggestions toward the correction and improvement of this article; and to Chan-Ho Kim for providing examples in Section \ref{sec:admtriples}.
+Finally, he would like to thank the referee for numerous corrections, suggestions and valuable remarks.